-Students will achieve the IB Diploma based upon successful completion of their six courses, their Extended Essay, the Theory of Knowledge (TOK I and II) courses, and the Creativity, Action, and Service (CAS) component.
+Students will achieve the IB Diploma based upon successful completion of their six courses, their Extended Essay, the Theory of Knowledge (TOK I and II) courses, and the Creativity, Activity, and Service (CAS) component.

 IB students are evaluated according to both internal (evaluation by classroom instructors) and external (written exams taken at the end of the course that are marked by IB examiners) assessments.
 All assessments are criterion-based.
 Student scores for each course range from 1 (lowest) to 7 (highest).
 Students must achieve a minimum score of 24 points through their performance on six IB exams in order to earn the IB Diploma.
 Students may earn up to three additional points for their combined results in Theory of Knowledge and the Extended Essay.

 All IB Diploma Candidates will be expected to abide by the IB Honor Code.
 The Honor Code outlines the expectations for academic honesty for all IB learners as well as potential consequences for infractions.